gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    The main difference with the previous NVT script, is the addition of the isotropic C-rescale pressure coupling with a target pressure of 1 bar.
-Some other differences are the addition of the 'nstlog' and 'nstenergy' commands to control the frequency at which information are printed in the log file and in the energy file (edr), and the removing the 'gen-vel' commands.
+    The main difference with the previous NVT script is the addition of the isotropic C-rescale pressure coupling with a target pressure of 1 bar.
+Some other differences are the addition of the *nstlog* and *nstenergy* commands to control the frequency at which information are printed in the log file and in the energy file (*edr*), and the removing the *gen-vel* commands.
 Run it using:

 ..  code-block:: bash